flutter/website/flutter-for-ios.md

 If you are in doubt, remember this rule: if a widget changes outside of the `build` method (because of runtime user interactions, for example), it’s stateful.
-If the only time the widget changes is when it's constructed, it’s stateless.
+If the widget never changes, once built, it's stateless.
 However, even if a widget is stateful, the containing parent widget can still be stateless if it isn’t itself reacting to those changes (or other inputs).